 One of the best mantras you can recite when traveling anywhere, even your own hometown, is to leave it better than you found it.
 If your favorite reason to visit the Pikes Peak region is the beautiful scenery, we hope you’ll be an enthusiastic steward of that beauty by helping keep it clean and pristine.

-- Trash: The first rule to live by is to pack out your own trash wherever you go.
+Trash the Trash: The first rule to live by is to pack out your own trash wherever you go.
 That includes pet waste.
 It’s not the most fun ever to carry a bag of dog waste for several miles, but it is the best way to help keep the natural ecosystem balanced and the local waterways clean.
 Keep all your butts, bottles and baggies with you while you hike, bike and camp and then throw them away or recycle them in proper receptacles when you leave.
 Our trails see huge numbers of visitors and the occasional wrapper or bottle can easily become mounds of hard-to-access trash within a few weeks.
 Remember, there are no janitors in the woods (unless they’re hiking on their day off).

-- Trails: Erosion and environmental destruction are two more big baddies that come along with maintaining an epic trail system.
+Stick to the Trails: Erosion and environmental destruction are two more big baddies that come along with maintaining an epic trail system.
 To be an eco-friendly visitor, stay on marked trails — don’t make new ones, cut switchbacks or follow unregulated offshoots.
 This damages the environment, creates flooding, and causes trail damage.
 If you get led astray on a non-designated trail (sometimes it’s difficult to tell), just do your best to get back on proper track as quickly as possible.
 It’s also important to follow the rules for designated use.
 Don’t take mountain bikes on restricted pedestrian trails or hike on restricted biking trails.
 And everyone should give the trails a break when they are muddy.
 Today’s muddy footprints become tomorrow’s bone-jarring ruts real quick when the sun comes out to play.

-- Fire: Unless you are camping or picnicking in a designated area with clearly stated permission to start a fire, just … don’t.
+Be Careful with Fire: Unless you are camping or picnicking in a designated area with clearly stated permission to start a fire, just … don’t.
 Fire is one of the biggest, most dangerous threats to Colorado’s outdoor spaces and the damage it can cause is catastrophic and long-lasting.
 Pay careful attention to all fire advisories in any season you are visiting, even when it is rainy or snowy.
 Do not be deceived by seemingly safe locations (near lakes or rivers) or ideal conditions — decades of drought mean that our trees are poised to burn with even the tiniest of sparks.
 Always monitor your fire the entire time it’s burning and put it out completely when you leave.
 Keep cigarette and cigar butts in your vehicle or on your person and leave the fireworks to states that haven’t been engulfed in flames every summer for the last decade.

-Whatever you do to make your travel more sustainable this season, one thing is certain — we are very excited to welcome you to our inspiring, beautiful state and share all it has to offer!
+Whatever you do to make your travel more sustainable this season, one thing is certain — we are extremely excited to welcome you to our inspiring, beautiful state and share all it has to offer!